quintans/eventsourcing/README.md

 topicNr := hash(event.ID)%12
 ```

-On the consumer side each service would only consume its assigned range partition defined by an environment variable.
-For example, if had 3 instances running, we could say `PARTITIONS=1-4`.

-A downside is if an instance goes down, no other will pick this up.
-Of course this is not a big problem in the cloud since the instance is automatically restarted.
+On the consumer side we would create partition slots and balance them through the available instances.
+Each service instance would keep track of all instances, and would release or grab the slots according to the number of instances.

+Example:

+Consider we have 3 replicas and an environment variable declaring 3 slots: `PARTITION_SLOTS=1-4,5-8,9-12`

+Consider that we also have a way to get the member list for a service (using hashicorp consul or a custom redis implementation where we keep track of the service replicas) and a distributed lock (consul, redis).

+At a given time, a service instance can only have `x` locked slots, where `x=(number of slots)/(number of members)`.

+On boot time, the first service would see that are no other members and would lock all the slots. `x=3/1=3`
+When the second instance comes up, the number of slots to lock become `x=3/2=1.5~2` so the instance #1 will release one instance (3 locked slots - 1) that will be locked instance #2.
+When the third instance comes we will have `x=3/3=1`, and instance #1 release one slot, and this slot will be locked by instance #3.

-Another downside is that this approach is not "elastic", in the sense that adding or removing a partition instance is a manual process.
+A downside is that this approach is not "elastic", in the sense that adding or removing a partition instance is a manual process.
-Starting with a reasonable large enough partitions will minimize the this impact.
+Starting with a reasonable large enough of partitions will minimize the this impact.

 eg: 12 partitions
 2 instances